RafaellaGuti/Pizza-Sales-Analysis/README.md

 - www.Flaticon.com

 ### Findings
-The hours with the highest peak of sales and orders are between 12 PM and 1 PM and in the afternoon between 4 PM and 7 PM.
+- The hours with the highest peak of sales and orders are between 12 PM and 1 PM and in the afternoon between 4 PM and 7 PM.
-The week with the highest peak of sales is week number 2 with a total of 487 orders.
+- The week with the highest peak of sales is week number 2 with a total of 487 orders.
-The "Classic" category is the one that contributes the most to sales with almost 27% representation in total sales.
+- The "Classic" category is the one that contributes the most to sales with almost 27% representation in total sales.
-The most sold Pizza size is "Large", with the least sold being "XX - Large".
+- The most sold Pizza size is "Large", with the least sold being "XX - Large".
-The "Classic" category is the one that contributes the most to the registered orders.
+- The "Classic" category is the one that contributes the most to the registered orders.
-The Pizza that generated the most revenue in the studied year was "The Thai Chicken Pizza", while "The Brie Carre Pizza" contributed the least to sales.
+-The Pizza that generated the most revenue in the studied year was "The Thai Chicken Pizza", while "The Brie Carre Pizza" contributed the least to sales.
-The Pizza with the highest quantity sold in the studied year was "The Thai Chicken Pizza", while "The Brie Carre Pizza" contributed the least to quantities sold.
+- The Pizza with the highest quantity sold in the studied year was "The Thai Chicken Pizza", while "The Brie Carre Pizza" contributed the least to quantities sold.
-The Pizza that contributes the most to orders in the studied year was "The Thai Chicken Pizza", while "The Brie Carre Pizza" contributed the least to orders.
+-The Pizza that contributes the most to orders in the studied year was "The Thai Chicken Pizza", while "The Brie Carre Pizza" contributed the least to orders.

 ### Conclusions, Limitations and Recommendations

 Based on the findings obtained from the study of pizza store sales data, we can draw several important conclusions:

-The hours with the highest peak of sales coincide with lunchtime and the afternoon, suggesting that the store experiences high demand during these periods of the day.
+- The hours with the highest peak of sales coincide with lunchtime and the afternoon, suggesting that the store experiences high demand during these periods of the day.
-Week number 2 shows the highest peak of sales, which could be due to seasonal factors or specific promotions during that week.
+- Week number 2 shows the highest peak of sales, which could be due to seasonal factors or specific promotions during that week.
-The "Classic" category is the most popular among customers, indicating a clear preference for more traditional pizza options.
+- The "Classic" category is the most popular among customers, indicating a clear preference for more traditional pizza options.
-The most sold pizza size is "Large", which could indicate a widespread preference for larger portions.
+- The most sold pizza size is "Large", which could indicate a widespread preference for larger portions.
-"The Thai Chicken Pizza" is the most successful in terms of revenue, quantity sold, and number of orders, suggesting that it is a very popular option among customers.
+- "The Thai Chicken Pizza" is the most successful in terms of revenue, quantity sold, and number of orders, suggesting that it is a very popular option among customers.

 It is important to consider some limitations of the study:

-The analyzed data comes from a specific time period and may not necessarily represent current or future sales trends.
+- The analyzed data comes from a specific time period and may not necessarily represent current or future sales trends.
-The analysis is based solely on internal data from the pizza store and does not take into account external factors such as competition, changes in the market, or specific events.
+- The analysis is based solely on internal data from the pizza store and does not take into account external factors such as competition, changes in the market, or specific events.
-The quality of the data may vary, and the accuracy of the findings may be subject to the integrity of the sales records.
+- The quality of the data may vary, and the accuracy of the findings may be subject to the integrity of the sales records.

 For future lines of research and project development, it is recommended to consider the following areas:

-Conduct a more detailed analysis of customer preferences and further segment the data to better understand purchasing patterns.
+- Conduct a more detailed analysis of customer preferences and further segment the data to better understand purchasing patterns.
-Explore specific marketing strategies to promote less sold pizzas and maximize their sales potential.
+- Explore specific marketing strategies to promote less sold pizzas and maximize their sales potential.
-Implement real-time tracking systems to monitor sales and adjust business strategies as needed.
+- Implement real-time tracking systems to monitor sales and adjust business strategies as needed.
-Investigate the possibility of expanding the business into new markets or introducing new product lines based on the findings of the data analysis.
+- Investigate the possibility of expanding the business into new markets or introducing new product lines based on the findings of the data analysis.

 This study provides valuable information that can help the company make informed decisions to improve its performance and meet the needs of its customers.
 However, it is important to continue researching and adapting as market conditions and consumer preferences evolve.